Actively Recruiting

 • Uncontrolled diabetes mellitus

-• Patients who have any severe and uncontrolled medical condition
+• Severe and uncontrolled medical conditions

-• Patients receiving chronic treatment with immunosuppressives
+• Chronic treatment with immunosuppressives

-• Patients with a known history of HIV seropositivity
+• Known history of HIV seropositivity

 AI-Screening